-But this is an ancient text that yields a surprisingly modern effect.
-In bold and startling prose, David Hinton’s translation captures the “zany texture and philosophical abandon” of the original.
+With bold and startling prose, David Hinton’s vital translation is surprisingly modern, making this ancient text from the golden age of Chinese philosophy come alive for contemporary readers.
 The Inner Chapters’ fantastical passages offer up a wild menagerie of characters, freewheeling play with language, and surreal humor.
-And interwoven with Chuang Tzu’s sharp instruction on the Tao are short–short stories that are often rough and ribald, rich with satire and paradox.
+Interwoven with Chuang Tzu’s sharp instruction on the Tao are short stories that are often rough and ribald, rich with satire and paradox.